xcp-ng/win-xenbus/BUILD.md

 (e.g. C:\Program Files\Windows Kits\8.1).
 Also set an environment variable
 called SYMBOL\_SERVER to point at a location where driver symbols can be stored.
 This can be local directory e.g. C:\Symbols.

+NOTE: If you are using WDK 10 then you will need to acquire the DIFx
+      re-distributable package from one of the other WDKs, so that the driver build can copy dpinst.exe into the output.
+      Set the environment variable DPINST_REDIST to the base dpinst directory (i.e. the directory under which the x86 and x64 sub- directories containing dpinst.exe can be found).

 Next you'll need a 3.x version of python (which you can get from http://www.python.org).
 Make sure python.exe is somewhere on your default